kaeri-gg/pong-game/README.md

 - **Ball Mechanics**
   - The ball moves automatically at the start of the game.
   - It bounces off walls and paddles based on collision direction.
+  - Ball's speed increases as it hits the paddle.
 - **Scoring System**
   - When the ball passes a paddle and leaves the playfield, the opposite player scores a point.
   - The score is tracked and displayed on screen.